lloyd99901/LunarROMCorruptor/README.md

 - With more engines and settings to play around with, the more interesting results you can get with the engines.
 - Allows drag and drop.
 No need to search for the file you want to corrupt.
 - Can run an emulator after corruption.
-- Audible feedback when the corruption is done.
+- Audible feedback when corruption is done.

 ## Progress
 - [x] Import GUI from the old project